Ten Steps to Restore Your Marriage

 Think about it.
 You don’t like to be pressured, fixed, demanded upon, controlled, or manipulated to change, either.
 That’s probably how your spouse feels if you’re pressuring him or her to make the marriage better for your sake.
 Trying to change your spouse will likely cause him or her to feel anxious, angry, and discouraged, and to back away from you and resist you.

 It’s always easy to look at the other person and see how they’ve disappointed us, to see what they’ve done wrong in the marriage.
-Jesus said, “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye” (Matthew 7:3-4) ?
+Jesus said, “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your eye?
+Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your eye” (Matthew 7:3-4)?

 Most of us tend to deal with the pain and difficulties in our lives by coping, not by changing.
-We modify what we do, but somehow down deep at the core we have only partially dealt with it.
-Change, as Jesus describes it, involves more than just cleaning up our visible act.
-He intends us to do more than white wash the exterior of the house; He wants us to go inside and clean house and do something about the filth beneath the carpet.
+We modify what we do, but somehow down deep at the core, we have only partially dealt with it.
+Change, as Jesus describes it, involves more than just cleaning up our visible acts.
+He intends us to do more than whitewash the exterior of the house; He wants us to go inside and clean the house and do something about the filth beneath the carpet.

 What have you done or failed to do in this relationship that has contributed to the problems?
 How are you reacting to your mate?
 What are your weaknesses that need to be addressed?
 Are you willing to look within and find out?
 Are you willing to get real and be as honest as you possibly can?
 Until you face where you’ve missed the target, you can’t get back on center.

-It requires us to let go of old, dysfunctional ways of thinking and behaving, and to take risks, set goals, and rely on the Spirit of God to free us from strongholds, and empower us to “put on the new self who is being renewed to a true knowledge according to the image of the One who created him”(Colossians 3:10).
+It requires us to let go of old dysfunctional ways of thinking and behaving.
+In addition, to take risks, set goals, and rely on the Spirit of God to free us from strongholds.
+And this finally empowers us to “put on the new self who is being renewed to a true knowledge according to the image of the One who created him”(Colossians 3:10).
 God wants to transform us through the renewing of our minds and give us new ways of thinking, interacting, responding and behaving, (Romans 8:31).
 Each of those things involves one very crucial element; the element of “choice.”
-Change starts with a decision and is accomplished through ongoing “moments of decision,” where we choose in that moment to think and act in a new and different way.
+Change starts with a decision and is accomplished through ongoing “moments of decision,” where we choose at that moment to think and act in a new and different way.

 6. Reach Out For Support

 Accept help from family, friends, your church staff, and others for whatever you need.
 Attend a weekly prayer group or Bible Study and begin to understand and apply Scripture to your life.
-Find a Christian person of the same sex who you can become accountable to.
+Find a Christian person of the same sex to who you can become accountable.
 Be open and honest with those you are accountable to, but do not dishonor your spouse with your “sharing.”
-Be open to Christian counseling to save your marriage.
+Be open to Christian counseling to help you restore your marriage.
 Establish a learning regimen.
 Remind yourself why you married your spouse in the first place, and why you’ve chosen to remain married thus far.